yokola95/pytorch-tensorfm/README.md

     main()

 4. Check that now train.csv, test.csv, validation.csv and stored under /pytorch-tensorfm/torchfm/test-datasets/COMPAS/
-5. Check you have enough (5G) available space and proceed to run the ML models on the train-validation-test datasets.

 # Instructions: How to run a dataset on a local environment